Oliv95/DIT212-Project/README.md

 # DIT212-Project
-Official repo for the best project in the DIT212 course
+Official repo for the best software project of all time.